JohnFunkCode/ProgrammingChurch/RaspberryPIStarterKit.md

-# Raspberry Pi Starter Kit
+# Raspberry PI Starter Kit
 ## Start here, you can always buy more as you learn what you want to do with it.

 [Get a basic CanaKit $40](